Contents: Removal procedure ↧ Installation procedure ↧

 2. Disconnect the common rail pressure sensor connector.

-3. Disconnect the common rail regulator connector.
+3. Disconnect the common rail fuel regulator connector.

 4. Disconnect the common rail return hose.